 - 6 large eggs

-- In a mixer bowl fitted with a whisk attachment, whisk eggs and sugar on medium-high speed until light and fluffy and doubled in volume, about 5 minutes.
+- In a mixer bowl fitted with a whisk attachment, whisk eggs and sugar at high speed until light and fluffy and doubled in volume, about 5 minutes.

-- Using a spatula, fold one-third of egg foam into chocolate mixture until mixed.
-Fold in remaining foam in 2 additions until the mixture is combined.
+- Using a spatula, fold half of egg foam into chocolate mixture (make sure the chocolate isn't too hot) until mixed.
+Fold in remaining foam until combined.